webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

 - **A node that is down costs capacity, not correctness.** Nothing is misrouted and no room splits; the mint pool is smaller until it returns.

-### 9.10 Capacity consequences
+### 9.11 Capacity consequences

 - **A room never spans nodes.** N scales the *number* of concurrent rooms, not the size of any one room; a single hot room is still bounded by one node's capacity.
-Cross-node rooms would require node-to-node relay (§9.12).
+Cross-node rooms would require node-to-node relay (§9.13).
 - **Partitioned workers must be sized per node.** In the current one-node-per-worker shape, node `si` can upgrade rooms only onto workers registered to `si`, so a node with no ready worker returns `NO_SFU_AVAILABLE` even while another node's workers idle.
 Size for the worst node: at least two workers each, and prefer K ≥ 2N.
 - **Moving a partitioned worker between nodes is a drain, not a reconfigure.** Repointing `--grpc-url` restarts the process, which yields a new `instance_id` and fails its established rooms (§5).
-- **A pooled worker removes the partition but splits the load view.** Registering to several nodes (§9.1) lets every node place rooms on it, so no node is capacity-starved while another idles.
-The cost is that each node's `assigned_clients`/`assigned_rooms` counters (§5) count only *its own* rooms, so N nodes independently choosing the "least-loaded" worker can converge on one and oversubscribe it.
-Two adjustments make pooling safe: place on the worker's **reported** load (`SfuHealth.current_rooms`/`current_clients` are already on the wire, §8.5, and are the only fleet-wide view), and expect that figure to lag concurrent placements from other nodes, so `JoinMember` must be allowed to reject and the upgrade barrier must fail that room cleanly (§4.2).
+- **A pooled worker removes the partition but splits the load view.** Registering to `d` nodes (§9.7.1) lets every one of them place rooms on it, so no node is capacity-starved while another idles.
+The cost is that each node's `assigned_clients`/`assigned_rooms` counters (§5) count only *its own* rooms, so `d` nodes independently choosing the "least-loaded" worker can converge on one and oversubscribe it.
+This is the sharper problem, not the stream count: it worsens with the number of nodes sharing a worker however cheap the connections are.
+Three adjustments make pooling safe: place on the worker's **reported** load (`SfuHealth.current_rooms`/`current_clients` are already on the wire, §8.5, and are the only fleet-wide view); use power-of-two-choices over the candidate workers rather than strict least-loaded, which bounds convergence for the same reason it does at mint time (§9.5); and expect the reported figure to lag concurrent placements from other nodes anyway, so `JoinMember` must be allowed to reject and the upgrade barrier must fail that room cleanly (§4.2).
 A pooled worker also stops being a single-node failure domain.
+- **Under partial mesh, "K ≥ 2N" becomes "K·d/N ≥ 2, with margin."** A node's candidate pool is `K·d/N` workers in
+  expectation rather than all K, so the sizing rule scales with `d` instead of with the node count: K=500, N=20, d=4 leaves 100 candidates per node.
+The awkward case is a small worker fleet under many nodes — but there `d = min(N, d_max)` has already collapsed to a full mesh, and the honest reading is that the cluster is under-provisioned for its node count.
 - **Edges are stateless and cheap.** M scales HTTP, TLS and static assets independently of room capacity, which is why M and N need not be equal.

-### 9.11 Room selection UI
+### 9.12 Room selection UI

 Minting is only reachable if the UI stops inventing room IDs client-side, so the room-selection page moves to the Meet/Webex shape: